PROGRAMS

 (Travel expenses are charged in addition.)

-Two-Day Seminar.
-A second day of training costs an additional $3,500 if the workshop case is drawn from our library, $7,500 if one is developed based on some of your current litigation.
+Two-Day Seminar, including Software Training.
+A second day of training costs an additional $7,000 if the workshop case is drawn from our library.
+(If you prefer to have teaching materials developed based on some of your current litigation, please contact us to discuss pricing.)

 Litigation Risk Analysis, Inc.